maksimKorzh/chessboard/README.md

-# Javascript chess [work in progress]
-Javascript chess library

-# Concept
-All in one bundle allowing to embedd a smart chess board into any website.
+# Chess board to embedd into any website [work in progress]
+A pure javascript chess board widget that knows rules of chess

-# Use cases
+# Features
+ - two click/drag-n-drop(in progress) moving pieces
- - legal move 2 player
+ - move validation
- - analysis / play vs PC / self play
- - load FEN/PGN, navigate through PGN
- - check states of the game
+ - console debugging
+ - perft
+ - FEN parsing